markcalendario/api-file-structure-boilerplate/readme.md

 `utils` - stands for utilities, it contains function definitions that is used on an API

-`middlewares` - manages the tools, access, and exposure of an API (examples: isAdmin, isAuthorized)
+`middlewares` - manages the tools, access, and exposure of an API (examples: isAdmin, isAuthorized), middleware is a function in the middle of two processes.

 ## Excerpt